Dreem-Organization/bender/README.rst

 - *bender-api*: A backend able to store experiments and results.
 It relies on benderopt for suggesting new hyperparameters to try.

+- *bender-api*: A backend able to store experiments and results.
+It relies on benderopt for suggesting new hyperparameters to try.

 - *Various clients* to give you access to Bender functionalities from anywhere:
     - *web-client* available at ``https://bender.dreem.com``
     - *python-client* available by ``pip install bender-client``